mishraprafful/serving_model/README.md

 NOTE: Pushing images to a Cloud Registry has been left for future scope.

+## Deploying using Kubernetes

+Once you have configured your machine to use the cluster using `kubeconfig.yaml` and have generated your image pull secrets ([as desribed here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)).

+* Put the imagePullSecrets in `kubernetes-pos.yaml`

+* Run command `kubectl create -f kubernetes-pod.yaml`

+* To check the status of the deployment `kubectl get deployments`

 ## Points of Improvement

 * Slimmer Base Image can be used for docker.